 After college, she worked in children's publishing and teaching before going freelance.
 Over her 4+ years of freelance experience, she has written marketing copy for everything from specialty manicure tools to indie theater companies, worked with CEOs and startup founders as the editor-in-chief of Hippo Thinks to help them publish in places like Forbes and Fast Company, edited numerous PhD dissertations, written viral reported pieces, and been featured several times on longform.org.
 She has also done plenty of catering, which she not-so-secretly adores.

-Her writing has appeared in Salon, VICE, Jezebel, The Hairpin, The Awl, GOOD magazine, Chicago Magazine, The Establishment, and elsewhere.
+Her writing has appeared in the Atlantic, Smithsonian, Vulture, Salon, Vice, Jezebel, The Hairpin, The Awl, and elsewhere.
 (See Clips.)
 Her screenplay, DETECTIVE IN THE CITY OF BEAUTIFUL WOMEN, was awarded honorable mention in the Table Read My Screenplay contest.
 She has written, produced, and directed two plays.
 She is currently working on a true crime/history podcast, Criminal Broads, is pretty cool.